ethereum/go-ethereum/docs/_interface/logs.md

 a Geth node.
 This page will only address a subset of commonly seen messages.
 For more, see the [Geth Github](https://github.com/ethereum/go-ethereum), [Discord](https://discord.gg/WHNkYDsAKU) or search on [ethereum.stackexchange](https://ethereum.stackexchange.com/).
-Log messages are usually sufficiently self-descrining that they do not require additional explanation.
+Log messages are usually sufficiently self-describing that they do not require additional explanation.

 ## Configuring log messages